tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 Certificate message, in the same format as the server would normally express it.
-The compression algorithm defines how the bytes in the compressed_certificate_message are converted into the Certificate message.
+The compression algorithm defines how the bytes in the compressed_certificate_message are converted into the Certificate message. uncomressed_length indicates the length of the Certificate message once it is uncompressed.
+If after decompression the specified length does not match the actual length, the client MUST abort the connection with bad_certificate message.

 If the specified compression algorithm is zlib, then the Certificate message MUST be compressed with the ZLIB compression algorithm, as defined in [RFC1950].